 - Do not store the projector outside of the required temperature range of 14 to 140 °F (-10 to 60 °C) or in direct sunlight for long periods of time.
 Doing so may cause damage to the case. - Do not place anything that can become warped or damaged by heat near the exhaust vents.
 Do not bring your hands or face close to the vents while projection is in progress.
 Do not bring your face close to the projector while it is in use. - Before you move the projector, make sure its power is turned off, the plug is disconnected from the outlet, and all cables are disconnected. - Never try to remove the lamp immediately after use because it will be extremely hot.
-Before removing the lamp, turn off the power and wait at least an hour to allow the lamp to cool completely. - Do not disassemble the lamp or subject it to impacts. - Do not place the source of an open flame, such as a lit candle, on or near the projector. - Do not block the lens during projection using a book or any object other than the lens cover.
-This could damage the projector or cause a fire. - Do not modify the power cord.
+Before removing the lamp, turn off the power and wait at least an hour to allow the lamp to cool completely. - Do not disassemble the lamp or subject it to impacts. - Do not place the source of an open flame, such as a lit candle, on or near the projector. - Do not modify the power cord.
 Do not place heavy objects on top of the power cord or bend, twist, or pull it excessively.
 Keep the power cord away from hot electrical appliances. - If the lamp breaks, ventilate the room to prevent gases contained in the lamp from being inhaled or coming in contact with your eyes or mouth.
 If you do inhale gases or gases come in contact with your eyes or mouth, seek medical advice immediately. - If the projector is mounted overhead and the lamp breaks, be careful to prevent pieces of glass from falling into your eyes or mouth when you open the lamp cover.
 If pieces of glass do get into your eyes or mouth, seek medical advise immediately. - Always lower the volume before turning off the projector.
 Turning on the projector with the volume too high can damage your ears.

-Note: ^(hg) The lamp(s) in this product contain mercury.
+Note: Ho The lamp(s) in this product contain mercury.
 Please consult your state and local regulations regarding disposal or recycling.
 Do not put in the trash.